aniqatc/css-100/entries/009/README.md

 - To set a minimum number, just add it to `Math.random() + 5`
 - To set a maximum number, just multiply it to `Math.random() * 10`
 - To get round the number, use `Math.round(Math.random())` or `Math.ceil`/`Math.floor`

+The different ways `Math.random()` was used to get random values for the rain droplets:

+- give each `<span>` a random class by generating a random index number to target either `lg`, `md` or `sm` classes
+- `left` positional property is given a number between `0px` and `820px` because that's the width of the container and I want droplets to appear from different starting positions
+- `animation` property is given a random duration between a minimum `800ms` and a maximum of `2000ms`
+- `opacity` property is given a random number between `0` and `1`
+- `animation-delay` property is given a random delay between a minimum `500ms` and a maximum of `2000ms`

+**Animation**

+The droplets default starting position is at the bottom of the container.
+The animation is what makes the droplet start at the top of the container and will drop it down to its original position by the end of the animation -- giving it a drop effect.
+Transform property using `scale()` with x-value is what causes the droplet to flatten at the end of the animation.
+For the slanted drop, I used `rotate()` and `translate()`.